The term comes from the Greek word for “sea urchin,” related to its appearance.

 Echinocytes must be distinguished from acantocytes by two characteristics:

-- The spicules in acantocytes are more variable in shape and size (often blunt or bulbous) and vary in size (height above the membrane and width, particularly along the projection), unlike echinocytes or globules.
-Created reds, which on the contrary, have shorter spicules, generally sharp and blunt of uniform length.
+- The spicules in centrocytes are more variable in shape and size (often blunt or bulbous) and vary in size (height above the membrane and width, particularly along with the projection), unlike schistocytes or globules.
+On the contrary, created reds have shorter spicules, generally sharp and blunt of uniform length.

-- In echinocytes, the spicules are more evenly spaced around their periphery, unlike acantocytes, which are unevenly distributed around the membrane.
-So, in essence, acantocytes are irregularly spiculated cells and echinocytes are regularly spiculated cells.
+- The spicules are more evenly spaced around their periphery in schistocytes, unlike acantocytes, which are unevenly distributed around the membrane.
+So, in essence, centrocytes are irregularly spiculated cells, and echinocytes are regularly spiculated cells.

-- Acanthocytes, by contrast, have little or no pallor in the central area of the cell.
+- Acanthocytes, by contrast, have little or no whiteness in the central area of the cell.